profandyfield/discovr/README.md

   heteroscedasticity-consistent tests of parameters, robust tests of adjusted means, *post hoc* tests, Bayes factors.
 - `discovr_13`: Factorial designs.
-Fitting models for two-way factorial designs (independent measures) using both `lm()` and the `afex` package.
+Fitting models for two-way factorial designs (independent measures) using `lm()`.
 This tutorial builds on previous ones to show how models can be fit with two categorical predictors to look at the interaction between them.
-We look at fitting the models, setting contrasts for the two categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, partial eta-squared and partial omega-squared, robust models and Bayes factors.
+We look at fitting the models, setting contrasts for the two categorical predictors, interaction plots, simple effects analysis, diagnostic plots and robust models.
+- `discovr_13_afex`: Factorial designs.
+Fitting models for two-way factorial designs (independent measures) using the `afex` package.
+  This tutorial takes an ANOVA approach to factorical designs.
+We look at fitting the models, interaction plots, simple effects analysis, diagnostic plots, partial omega-squared and robust models.
 - `discovr_14`: Multilevel models.
 This tutorial looks at fitting multilevel models using the `lme4` package.
 It begins with an optional section on checking and coding categorical variables before moving on